Sigmmma/mek/readme.txt

 Convertor-Mode_to_Mod2:
 Converts a directory of xbox models to gbxmodels.

+Convertor-Scex_to_Schi:
+Converts a folder of shader_transparent_chicago_extended tags into shader_transparent_chicago tags.
+Doesnt have the ability to choose the directory like all the other applications, but that's mainly because this was actually my first app I ever wrote for editing Halo tags.

 Halo_Animation_Fps_Changer:
 Can convert a directory of animation tags from 30 fps to 60 fps, or from 60 to 30.
 In order to preserve the original animation, the new frame count is actually 1 less than double, so a 30